rmoubayed/angular-upload-files/README.md

 # Introduction
 An angular module for file uploads.
 Works great with images.

-Currently Tested on Angular 4, Compatibility will be updated soon for other versions.
+Currently Tested on Angular 4+

 https://angular-gsyn77.stackblitz.io